opentok/OpenTok-PHP-SDK/README.md

 * Setting whether the session will use the OpenTok Media Router or attempt send streams directly between clients.

+* Setting whether the session will automatically create archives (implies use of routed session)

 * Specifying a location hint.

 The `getSessionId()` method of the `OpenTok\Session` instance returns the session ID,